chooper/charleshooper.net/source/_posts/2015-11-07-briefly-operator-requirements.markdown

   changeable with minimal disruption to the service.
 This should be exercised often to ensure it works as designed.

-1. Your application should provide operators with toggles or control rods — parameters that allow the operators or the system itself to turn off bits of functionality when the system is degraded.
+1. Your application should provide operators with [toggles or feature flags][5] — parameters that allow the operators or the system itself to turn off bits of functionality when the system is degraded.

-1. Your application should put external resources behind [circuit breakers][5].
+1. Your application should put external resources behind [circuit breakers][6].
   Circuit breakers allow your app to continue operating (albeit in a degraded state) when an external resource is unavailable instead of taking your application offline.

-1. Your application should be [disposable and restartable][6]; this means that it's restartable on the same instance or a new instance) after a crash and should crash in an automatically recoverable state.
+1. Your application should be [disposable and restartable][7]; this means that it's restartable on the same instance or a new instance) after a crash and should crash in an automatically recoverable state.
 If your crash is not automatically recoverable, it should scream!